docker/docs/docs/toolbox_install_windows.md

 ## How to uninstall Toolbox

 Removing Toolbox involves removing all the Docker components it includes.

-In some cases, you might want to keep the machines you created with Docker Machine, so that step is described here as optional.
+A full uninstall also includes removing the local and remote machines you created with Docker Machine.
+In some cases, you might want to keep machines created with Docker Machine.

+For example, if you plan to re-install Docker Machine as a part of Docker for Windows you can continue to manage those machines through Docker.
+Or, if you have remote machines on a cloud provider and you plan to manage them using the provider, you wouldn't want to remove them.
+So the step to remove machines is described here as optional.

 To uninstall Toolbox on Windows, do the following: